Internal Family Systems

 Description

-Using the Internal Family Systems systems model, this group welcomes people wanting a supportive, deep, healing connection with others while exploring their own defenses and vulnerabilities.
+Using the Internal Family Systems systems model, this group welcomes people wanting a supportive, deep, healing connection with others while exploring their own reactions and vulnerabilities.

-I am an IFS therapist who will have completed the Level 2 training in November of 2023.
-My experience in IFS is both enthusiastically professional, and deeply personal, so I'm well aware of the power this compassionate, accepting and transformative modality offers.
+I am an IFS therapist with Level 1 and 2 training, including IFIO, the advanced IFS training for couples.
+My experience in IFS is both enthusiastically professional, and deeply personal, and I'm well aware of the power this compassionate, accepting and transformative modality offers.

-The group will allow for 4-5 people.
-Some knowledge of or experience with IFS is highly recommended.
+The group will allow for 4 people.
+Some knowledge of or experience with IFS is helpful but not necessary.
 This will be a time for people to have a safe, confidential space to share and explore parts of themselves in the context of a supportive and compassionate group of others who share IFS as a foundation for their own sense of healing.

 Group Therapist